Limit Distribution Theory for the Smooth 1-Wasserstein Distance with Applications: Introduction

-For $p$-Wasserstein distances, with general $p \geq 1$, the limit distribution of $\sqrt{n} \mathsf{W}_{p}^p(P_n,P)$, when $P$ is supported on a finite or a countable set, was derived in \cite{Sommerfeld2018} and \cite{Tameling2019}, respectively.
-Their proof relies on the directional functional delta method \cite{Dumbgen1993}.
-Also related is \cite{del2019central}, where asymptotic normality of $\sqrt{n}\big(\mathsf{W}_2^2(P_n,Q) - \E\big[\mathsf{W}_2^2(P_n,Q)\big]\big)$ in arbitrary dimension is derived under the assumption that $Q \ne P$.
-Notably, the centering term is the expected empirical distance as opposed to the population one.
-This gap was addressed in \cite{manole2021plugin}, where the asymptotic normality of $\sqrt{n}\big(\mathsf{W}_2^2(\hat{P}_n,Q) - \mathsf{W}_2^2(P,Q)\big)$ was established for distributions $P$ and $Q$ with sufficiently smooth densities.
-Their estimator $\hat{P}_n$ is the probability measure associated with a wavelet-based density estimate constructed from samples from $P$.
-The limit distribution for the (unmodified) empirical $2$-Wasserstein distance with $Q=P$ is known only when $d=1$ \cite{delbarrio2005}.
-The key observation there is that when $d=1$, the empirical $2$-Wasserstein distance coincides with the $L^2$ distance between the empirical and population quantile functions, resulting in a non-Gaussian limit distribution.
-Another related work is \cite{Goldfeld2020limit_fdiv}, where limit distribution results for smooth empirical total variation distance and $\chi^2$ divergence were derived based on the CLT in Banach spaces.
+For $p$-Wasserstein distances with general $p \geq 1$, the limit distribution of $\sqrt{n} \mathsf{W}_{p}^p(P_n,P)$, when $P$ is supported on a finite or a countable set, was derived in \citet{Sommerfeld2018} and \citet{Tameling2019}, respectively.
+Their proof relies on the directional functional delta method \citep{Dumbgen1993}.
+Also related is \citet{del2019central}, where asymptotic normality of $\sqrt{n}\big(\mathsf{W}_2^2(P_n,Q)-\EE\big[\mathsf{W}_2^2(P_n,Q)\big]\big)$ in an arbitrary dimension is derived under the alternative $P\ne Q$; see also \cite{del2021central} for the extension to general $p > 1$.
+Notably, the centering term is the expected empirical distance (and not the population one), which is undesirable since such results do not give confidence intervals for $\mathsf{W}_2(P,Q)$.
+The recent preprint \citet{manole2021plugin} addressed this gap and established a CLT for $\sqrt{n}\big(\mathsf{W}_2^2(\hat{P}_n,Q)-\mathsf{W}_2^2(P,Q)\big)$ under the alternative $P \ne Q$, but for a wavelet-based estimator $\hat{P}_n$ of $P$ (as opposed to the empirical distribution), while assuming that the ambient space is $[0,1]^d$ and imposing smoothness and boundedness assumptions on the Lebesgue densities of $P,Q$.
+The limit distribution of the empirical $2$-Wasserstein distance under the null $Q=P$ is known only when $d=1$ \citep{delbarrio2005}.
+The key observation there is that when $d=1$, the empirical $2$-Wasserstein distance coincides with the $L^2$ distance between the empirical and population quantile functions, resulting in a non-Gaussian limit.
+When $d=1$, a CLT for the empirical $p$-Wasserstein distance with the population centering was derived in \cite{del2019central1D} for $p \ge 2$.
+Their argument relies on the quantile expression of the Wasserstein distance in $d=1$ and some techincal results from \cite{delbarrio2005}.
+Another related work is \citet{Goldfeld2020limit_fdiv}, where limit distribution results for smooth empirical total variation distance and $\chi^2$ divergence were derived based on the CLT in Banach spaces.
 None of the techniques employed in these works are applicable in our case, which requires a different analysis as described in~Section~\ref{sec: limit}.